puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start.markdown

  A computer that runs the Puppet Server is called the "master."
 Follow [these instructions](http://docs.puppetlabs.com/puppetserver/2.1/install_from_packages.html) to install and configure Puppet Server.

-A computer that runs the Puppet agent is called an "agent node".
+A computer that runs the Puppet agent is called a "Puppet agent" or simply "agent".
 The Puppet agent regularly pulls configuration catalogs from a master and applies them to the local system.

  Follow these instructions to install a Puppet agent on [Windows](./install_windows.html) or [*nix](./install_linux.html).